Updated June 19, 2018

 Compiling all of the information acquired throughout the year, students graduate in December and prepare for their board exams.
 “Exams are offered four times each year.
 The graduates can obtain a temporary license in Florida, which is good for six months until they pass their boards.
 With their temporary license, they can work under a physical therapist,” she said.

-As of July 15, the PTA class of 2015 received a 100% pass rate.
-One student from the class has not yet taken the exam, resulting in 17 out of the 18 student cohort as passing.
+As of July 18, 2017, the PTA class of 2016 received a 100 percent pass rate and a 100 percent employment rate.
 Elated to hear the news, Vaccarino said, “This shows that our students are well prepared to take this exam and begin their new careers.
 With this type of information, Hodges looks to attract new students to our PTA program.”